 Cost: a Grab taxi costs around RM70

 The only way to get to the Perhentian Islands is via a speedboat from Kuala Besut jetty.
-If you download the Grab app (Asia’s Uber equivalent), it’s easy to book a taxi to the jetty upon arrival at the airport.
+If you download the Grab app (Asia’s Uber equivalent), then it’s easy to book a taxi to the jetty upon arrival at the airport.

 Taking this stop will add about another 20-30 minutes to your journey.